Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

-Jayson Tatum will hope to make a difference for the Boston Celtics at 7:00 PM on Sunday against the Atlanta Hawks in the 2023 NBA Playoffs.
+Jayson Tatum and the rest of the Boston Celtics take the court versus the Atlanta Hawks in the NBA Playoffs on Tuesday, at 7:30 PM ET.

 Jayson Tatum Prop Bets vs. the Hawks